medmahmoudhdaya/laravel-deadlock/README.md

 Laravel Deadlock then:

-- scans the codebase statically
+- Scans the codebase statically
-- lists all workarounds and their status
+- Lists all workarounds and their status
-- fails CI when a workaround expires
+- Fails CI when a workaround expires
-- blocks local execution of expired code
+- Blocks local execution of expired code
-- never affects production
+- Never affects production

 ---